 Immediately Available is interpreted as the presence of a registered radiographer adjacent to the room or location where a radiographic procedure is being performed should the student require assistance.
-(This must be in person, not by phone, video or intercom.)
+(This must be in person)

 Competency: The student has completed formal classroom lecture on the procedure, successfully passed a written test, and shown proficiency in the clinical setting to the clinical instructors.
 The student may now complete this exam in the department with indirect supervision.
 Until a student achieves and documents competency in any given procedure, all clinical assignments shall be carried out under the direct supervision of qualified radiographers.
 The parameters of direct supervision are: